JohnTheAnalyst/Google-Data-Analytics-Capstone/README.md

 ### Introduction

-This is my report on the Capstone Project of Google Data Analytics Professional Certificate.
 In this case study, I am working as a junior data analyst in the marketing analyst team at Cyclistic, a fictional bike-share company in Chicago.
 The company features 5,824 bicycles and 692 docking stations across Chicago.
 Cyclistic's customers are